ymcmrs/PyINT/README.md

        Step5: Loading data for further time-series processing (PYSAR).
 Using Load_data_gamma.py

-Wish these scripts can help you for InSAR processing!!
-Enjoy it!
-Any advices or problems would be very welcomed!
-Do not hesitate to contact me: ymcmrs@gmail.com
+Wish these scripts can help you for InSAR processing.
+Any advices or problems would be very welcomed, and do not hesitate to contact me: ymcmrs@gmail.com